-TABLE W-1 (cont'd) Past, Present, and Reasonably Foreseeable Actions that Could Cumulatively Affect Resources Project/Activity Project Description Area Affected Status Location Relative to Nearest Project Facility HUC12 Watershed Shared with Alaska LNG Resources with Potential Cumulative Impacts a ConocoPhillips, Kuparuk River Unit oil production and development ConocoPhillips is working to improve production at existing drill sites in Kuparuk River Unit and slowly expand facilities designed to target undeveloped areas in unit.
-249,961 acres leased in the unit (ADNR, 2019d) Five rotary wells and 17 coiled tubing drilling sidetracks completed in 2018.
-Additional well workovers planned for 2019 (Petroleum News, 2018f).
-28 miles west of Alaska LNG Project No A, RT, S North Slope Shale Oil Development A single project is proposed to develop a source reservoir resource.
+TABLE V V-1 (cont'd) Past, Present, and Reasonably Foreseeable Actions that Could Cumulatively Affect Resources Project/Activity Project Description Area Affected Status Location Relative to Nearest Project Facility HUC12 Watershed Shared with Alaska LNG Resources with Potential Cumulative Impacts ^a ConocoPhillips, Kuparuk River Unit Working to improve production at existing pads in Kuparuk River Unit and slowly expand facilities designed to target undeveloped areas in unit.
+Unknown Five rotary wells and 17 coiled tubing drilling sidetracks completed in 2018.
+Additional well workovers planned for 2019 (Petroleum News, 2018g).
+28 miles west of Alaska LNG Project No A, RT, S Great Bear Shale Oil Development A single project is proposed to develop a source reservoir resource.
 Great Bear Petroleum plans exploration and evaluation wells along the Dalton Highway.
 Their success in the last two Central North Slope lease sales has secured leases that straddle about 20 miles of the highway, about 30 miles south of Prudhoe Bay (ADNR, 2015c).
-1,000 square miles of seismic surveys.
+Unknown.
 500,000- acre lease purchased in 2010.
 Six leases terminated in 2017.
-Seismic surveys have been completed south and southwest of Deadhorse and south of Nuiqsut.
-One exploration well has been drilled (Petroleum News, 2017b).
-3 miles east of Alaska LNG Project Yes A, AR, GS, GW, LS, LU,R, RT, S, SW, V, VG, WL, W Nenana Basin area oil and gas development Continued oil field development: 400,000+ acres of state oil and gas leases (ADNR, 2015d) Leased acreage: 400,000 (state), 43,000 (Doyon), and 9,500 (Mental Trust Land) Ongoing.
-Exploratory drilling planned for 2018 (Petroleum News, 2018b).
+Over 1,000 square miles of seismic surveys have been completed south and southwest of Deadhorse and south of Nuiqsut.
+To date only one exploration well has been drilled (Petroleum News, 2017b).
+3 miles east of Alaska LNG Project Yes A, AR, GS, GW LS, LU,R, RT, S SW, VG, WL, W Nenana Basin area oil and gas development Continued oil field development: 400,000+ acres of state oil and gas leases (ADNR, 2015d) Leased acreage: 400,000 (state), 43,000 (Doyon), and 9,500 (Mental Trust Land) Ongoing.
+Exploratory drilling planned for 2018 (Petroleum News, 2018c).
 One exploratory well completed in July, 2018 (Daily News-Miner, 2018).
-12 miles west of Alaska LNG Project No A, RT, S, V Kenai LNG Cool Down Project The Kenai LNG Plant has been in "warm standby" since 2015 (Alaska Dispatch News [ADN], 2017).
+12 miles west of Alaska LNG Project No A, RT, S, V Kenai LNG Plant The Kenai LNG Plant has been in "warm standby" since 2015 (Alaska Dispatch News [ADN], 2017).
 Trans-Foreland Pipeline Co. is proposing to cool down the facilities by importing LNG into its storage tanks, and to install a boil-off gas system that would provide up to 7 million cfd of gas to the adjacent Kenai Refinery.
 None.
 All improvements would be within current site.
 Trans-Foreland filed an application with FERC for authorization to install the proposed improvements under Section 3 of the NGA in March 2019.
 An application for authorization to import LNG for storage is pending.
-1 mile south of Alaska LNG Project Yes A, AR, GW, LS, M, N, S, VT
+1 mile south of Alaska LNG Project Yes A, AR, GW, LS M, N, S, VT